Peter Marshall (entertainer): Theater

 Marshall's Broadway credits include Skyscraper and La Cage aux Folles.
 Marshall appeared in the London 1962 West End production of the musical Bye Bye Birdie, a satire on American popular culture in the 1950s inspired by singer Elvis Presley receiving a draft notice into the Army.
 Marshall played the lead character of Albert Peterson, who writes a song for the pop-singing sensation Conrad Birdie (played by Marty Wilde), opposite Chita Rivera.
 The production ran for 268 performances.

 Personal life and death

 Marshall married his third wife, Laurie Stewart, on Saturday, August 19, 1989, and had four children and two stepchildren from his previous marriages.
 He had a home in Palm Desert, California.
-His son Pete is a former Major League Baseball player.
-The retired first baseman spent nine years playing for the Chicago Cubs and Kansas City Royals.
+His son Pete is a former Major League Baseball player who spent nine years playing for the Chicago Cubs and Kansas City Royals.

 Diagnosed with COVID-19 in January 2021, and discharged from a hospital in February in what was considered a hospice situation, Marshall survived the virus at home with a new doctor and 24-hour nursing care.
 Marshall's 68-year-old son, David LaCock, died in August 2021 from COVID-19 in Hawaii.

 Marshall died of kidney failure at his home in Encino, Los Angeles, California, on August 15, 2024, at the age of 98.
 He was cremated through the Neptune Society, and his ashes were given to his surviving relatives.